smileidentity/recipes/DOCS.md

 3. Re-run the iOS build (`yarn ios` from the example)

 If events stop firing, verify `build/generated/ios/RCTThirdPartyComponentsProvider.mm` contains entries for each Fabric component name.
+Also confirm the generated file imports haven’t been orphaned; a missing entry usually means CodeGen didn’t see your TypeScript spec (run `yarn prepare` then reinstall Pods).
+If the SwiftUI view shows visually but no JS events arrive, re‑check the provider callback wiring in the `.mm` file (the weak self capture + emitter dispatch pattern) against the Callstack article’s recommended lifecycle (ensure no early deallocation).

 ## 10) Summary (iOS wrapping pipeline)